MS (cigarette)

 MS is an Italian brand of cigarettes manufactured by the Italian subsidiary of British American Tobacco.

-MS was manufactured by the Italian company Ente Tabacchi Italiani and owned by the Italian State Monopoly, until E.T.I was bought by British American Tobacco in 2004.
+MS was manufactured by the Italian company Ente Tabacchi Italiani, and owned by the Italian State Monopoly, until E.T.I. was introduced by British American Tobacco in 2004.
 This change made MS part of the BAT Italia line of brands.
 MS is mainly sold in Italy, but the brand is also sold in other European countries, such as Austria and Spain.

 History

-MS was originally founded in 1969 by the Italian company "Ente Tabacchi Italiani" and owned by the State Monopoly.
+MS was founded in 1969 by the Italian company "Ente Tabacchi Italiani" and owned by the State Monopoly.
 Within a few years, it became the most popular brand of cigarettes in Italy due to the strong sense of "Italianism" the brand portrays.

 The brand has appeared in many Italian movies, especially during the 1970s, and was even endorsed by Italian actor Nino Manfredi.

-MS grew in popularity and in the mid-1980s, it reached its peak in sales.
+MS grew in popularity and in the mid-1980s it reached its peak in sales.
 During that time, the brand also expanded in variants.
 MS was manufactured for years at the Manifattura Tabacchi plant in the city of Rovereto, Trentino.
-The factory was so important that it had its own set of train tracks leading from the railway station directly into the plant.
+Due to the factories importance it had its own set of train tracks leading from the railway station into the plant.
 The tracks of the line that led to the Stazione Leopolda passed through the factory, in the direction of Cascine, passing under the railway bridge.